Department of Biochemistry

 Christian Medical College, Vellore

-PROFILE OF THE DEPARTMENT
+OVERVIEW OF THE DEPARTMENT

 The third major activity in the department is research.
 Areas of work deal with medical conditions of relevance for India.
-Studies carried out deal with both basic science and clinical aspects of the conditions concerned; the aim is to contribute to a better understanding of such problems, which is essential to tackle them more effectively.
+Studies carried out deal with both basic science and clinical aspects of the conditions concerned.
+The aim of the studies carried out is to contribute to a better understanding of such medical conditions, in order to enable effective management of the same.

 HISTORY OF THE DEPARTMENT

 The Department of Biochemistry at Christian Medical College was started between 1956 and 1957, as a part of the then Department of Chemistry in the institution.
 Professor S.C.
 Devadutta was the first head of this new department.
 In 1963, it became an independent Department of Biochemistry under the leadership of Professor Mary Dumm.
 It moved to its present location on the college campus in 1966.
 Both Professors Devadutta and Dumm were responsible for the early work that helped establish the department.
 Teaching of undergraduates began from the very start of the department.
 Recognition for the Doctor of Philosophy (PhD) course was obtained in 1964 and that for the Doctor of Medicine (MD) and Master’s (MSc) courses in 1967.
 In 2011, however, the Tamil Nadu Dr. MGR Medical University in Chennai (to which CMC, Vellore is affiliated) decided to discontinue the MSc course in Biochemistry.